Laurence Bédard Sports Risque Lace Lingerie In Throwback Instagram Photo

 “You are so beautiful as always,” wrote another follower.

-“Stunning photo of you love the lingerie,” chimed in a fourth Instagram user.
+“Stunning photo of you love the lingerie,” chimed in a fourth user.

 Some commenters, however, appeared to be rendered speechless by the photo and instead, left a trail of emoji to express their admiration for the tattooed model.

-Laurence is not shy when it comes to showing off her amazing assets on social media.
+Laurence is not shy when it comes to showing off her assets on social media.
 In fact, a majority of her Instagram posts show her in revealing outfits.
-Earlier this week, she drove fans wild by uploading a picture, in which she wore a figure-hugging black mini dress.
+Earlier this week, she drove fans wild by uploading a picture in which she wore a figure-hugging black mini dress.
 That post has been liked over 100,000 times since it was shared.